Mokshika04/Recommendation-System/README.md

-Title: Recommendation System
+🎬 Movie Recommendation System

+🔥 Overview
-A content-based Movie Recommendation System built using Python and Gradio (Hugging Face Space).
+This project is a content-based Movie Recommendation System that suggests similar movies based on metadata such as title and genres.
-The system analyzes movie metadata such as title, genres, and similarity scores to suggest films most relevant to a user’s selection.
-It leverages TF-IDF vectorization and cosine similarity for efficient content matching, offering an interactive interface for users to explore personalized movie recommendations.
+It uses TF-IDF vectorization and cosine similarity to measure relationships between movies, providing personalized recommendations through an interactive Gradio interface hosted on Hugging Face Spaces.

+🚀 Features

+Content-Based Filtering using TF-IDF and Cosine Similarity Interactive UI with Gradio
+Lightweight, Fast, and Easy to Deploy
+Clean Visualization and Intuitive User Input
+Dataset: Netflix or MovieLens Metadata

+⚙️ Tech Stack

+Programming Language: Python
+Libraries: Scikit-Learn, Pandas
+Frontend/UI: Gradio
+Deployment: Hugging Face Spaces